ministryofjustice/github-repository-standards/README.md

 ## Architecture

-- A GraphQL query retrieves information about MoJ public GitHub repositories
+- A GraphQL query retrieves information about MoJ GitHub repositories
 - Data for each repository is used to instantiate a `StandardsReport` object
 - Code in `StandardsReport` creates a report based on the data supplied
+- The data is saved to file
+- The file is encrypted and sent to the Operations Engineering Reports web application.

-## Public repositories should:
+## Repositories should:

-- be MIT Licensed (not implemented yet)
+- be MIT Licensed
 - have `main` as the default branch
-- have non-empty description (shouldn't be null or "") (not implemented yet)
+- have non-empty description (shouldn't be null or "")
 - have issues enabled
 - have branch protection on `main`, with:
   1. Require a pull request before merging